Restricted-Geometry Quantum Models Beyond Atoms: Application of the Eckhardt-Sacha approach to NSDI in Diatomic Systems: Rationale for Restricted Geometry

 \subsection{Model Assumptions and Limitations}

-Since our aim in this work is to explore the predictive power and limitations of the restricted-geometry quantum framework as applied to NSDI in diatomic molecules, a few comments are in order before we proceed to the numerical implementation and discussion of the results.
+Since our more specific goal in this work is to explore the predictive power and limitations of the restricted-geometry quantum framework within Eckhard-Sacha approach as applied to NSDI in diatomic molecules, a few comments are in order before we proceed to the numerical implementation and discussion of the results.

 First, we note that the starting point of our approach is a hydrogen-like Hamiltonian.
 At this level, the internal structure of the target (atom or molecule) is not explicitly included, similar to the SAE approximation commonly used in the description of HHG or ATI.
 Regardless of the atomic species, SAE assumes that only one electron interacts with the field, while the influence of the remaining electrons is incorporated into an effective potential.
 In our case, we include two active electrons, and the only parameter in the Hamiltonian that reflects the molecular species is the internuclear distance $d$.
 In this sense, the model describes hydrogen-molecule-like systems.
-However, in the numerical implementation (see next section), we also introduce a parameter that allows us to set the ionization potential, thereby tailoring the model to a specific molecular species.
+However, in the numerical implementation (see sec.~\ref{sec:ffsimu}), we also introduce a parameter that allows us to set the ionization potential, thereby tailoring the model to a specific molecular species.

-An open question remains: to what extent can molecular symmetries, such as the distinction between $\sigma$ and $\pi$ orbitals, be mapped onto the initial wave function within the restricted-geometry quantum framework?
+In the following, we start with the two-electron ground state function that has spacial part symmetric under particle exchange, i.e. spin part corresponds to a singlet - $\sigma$ orbital.
+An open question remains: to what extent can molecular symmetries, such as the distinction between $\sigma$ and $\pi$ orbitals, be mapped onto the initial wave function within the any restricted-geometry quantum framework?
 Similar considerations have been made in the context of differences between the ground and excited states of helium~\cite{Eckhardt2008}, as well as in studies of triple ionization~\cite{Thiede2018,Efimov2019,Efimov2020,Prauzner-Bechcicki2021,Efimov2021,Efimov2023}.
 This issue may serve as a fruitful direction for future research, particularly in the context of extending the model to more complex molecular systems.

 Second, the simplified model includes only two orientations of the molecule with respect to the laser polarization axis.
 This limits the ability to analyze ionization for randomly oriented molecules; averaging over just two orientations is not meaningful.
 Nevertheless, the two considered orientations, parallel and perpendicular, are experimentally accessible and relevant.